NeuralStorm/MATLAB-offline-neural-analysis/docs/bootstrap_classifier_main.md

 ## Purpose

-The `bootstrap_classifier_main` function serves to run a Euclidean distance PSTH classifier on parsed neural data and optionally bootstrap it.
+The `bootstrap_classifier_main` function serves to run a PSTH classifier on parsed neural data and optionally bootstrap it.

 ## Usage